Policies & Procedures

 CALENDAR

 The Weekday School’s holiday and vacation schedule is very close to that of CCSD.
 The year’s calendar will be handed out at Parent Night in August.
 Occasionally, minor changes must be made to the calendar after school has begun.
-Each month’s calendar of events, field trips, and payment due dates is always available on the school’s Band App.
+Each month’s calendar of events is always available on the school’s Band App.

 BRINGING THINGS